-Ventnor.
+VENTNOR.
 Mine?

-Mrs. Dale.
-You voluntarily ceased to be the man who wrote me those letters you've admitted as much.
+MRS. DALE.
+You voluntarily ceased to be the man who wrote me those letters-you've admitted as much.
 You traded paper for flesh and blood.
 I don't dispute your wisdom-only you must hold to your bargain!
 The letters are all mine.

-Ventnor (groping between two tones).
+VENTNOR (groping between two tones).
 Your arguments are as convincing as ever.
 (He hazards a faint laugh.)
-You're a marvelous dialectician-but if we're going to settle the matter in the spirit of an arbitration treaty, why, there are accepted conventions in such cases.
+You're a marvellous dialectician-but, if we're going to settle the matter in a spirit of arbitration treaty, why, there are accepted conventions in such cases.
 It's an odious way to put it, but since you won't help me, one of them is-

 Mrs. Dale.
-One of them is-?
+One of them is--?

-Ventnor.
+VENTNOR.
 That it is usual-that technically, I mean, the letter-belongs to its writer-

-Mrs. Dale (after a pause).
-Such letters as these ?
+MRS. DALE (after a pause).
+Such letters as these?

-Ventnor.
-Such letters especially-
+VENTNOR.
+Such letters especially--MRS. DALE.

-Mrs. Dale.
 But you couldn't have written them if I hadn't-been willing to read them.
 Surely there's more of myself in them than of you.

-Ventnor.
+VENTNOR.
 Surely there's nothing in which a man puts more of himself than in his love-letters!

-Mrs. Dale (with emotion).
+MRS. DALE (with emotion).
 But a woman's love-letters are like her child.
-They belong to her more than to any-body else-
+They belong to her more than to anybody else--

-Ventnor.
+VENTNOR.
 And a man's?

-Mrs. Dale (with sudden violence).
-Are all he risks !-There, take them.
+MRS. Dale (with sudden violence).
+Are all he risks!- There, take them.
 (She flings the key of the cabinet at his feet and sinks into a chair.)

-Ventnor (starts as though to pick up the key; then approaches and bends over her).
+VENTNOR (starts as though to pick up the key; then approaches and bends over her).
 Helen-oh, Helen!

-Mrs. Dale (she yields her hands to him, murmuring:) Paul!
+MRS. DALE (she yields her hands to him, murmuring:) Paul!
 (Suddenly she straightens herself and draws back illuminated.)
 What a fool I am!
 I see it all now.
 You want them for your memoirs!